-Failure of the a ventilator may lead to loss of oxygen flow for long periods of time.
+Failure of a ventilator may lead to loss of oxygen flow for long periods of time.
 This may result in serious harm or death for the patient.
-At least 4 injuries and 1 death have been associated with use of the recalled Philips V60 ventilators
+At least 4 injuries and 1 death have been associated with use of the recalled Philips V60 ventilators.

 Philips Respironics V60 Device Use

 Philips Respironics V60 and V60 Plus ventilators are used to provide mechanical ventilation or support breathing.
 They are assist ventilators intended to augment breathing and are not intended to function as a life support ventilator.